Do you love Day of the Dead crafts? Use napkins to create these unique decorative luminaries! So fun for Halloween and beyond.

 I hope everyone has a great Halloween season!
 If you’re on the lookout for more Halloween ideas please check out my Etsy shop!

-For more Day of the Dead crafts, check out the following posts:
+For more crafts you might also enjoy, check out the following posts: